 Walk 9 Dolforwyn Castle & Abermule

 Begin at the Waggon and Horses at the junction of Lower Canal Road and Dolafon Road.
 Cars can be parked nearby.
 Walk east along Canal Road towards Llanllwchaiarn.
 Where the pavement finishes you will need to walk along the road.
-Pass Llanllwchaiarn Church on your right.
-This church was built in 1814 on a site dating back to the 6th Century and has a famous art deco stained glass window and a carved rood screen.
-Unfortunately, the church is rarely open except for bi-weekly services.
+Pass Llanllwchaiarn Church on your right, which was built in 1814 on a site dating back to the 6th Century and has a famous art deco, stained glass window and a carved rood screen but is rarely open except for bi-weekly services.

 The road meanders uphill to a red brick house, Tynybitfel, 1.4 miles from the start.
 Continue walking along this road, passing the left hand turning to Lower Gwestydd Farmhouse and onwards for another 0.7 miles, to a T junction with the B4389 at the end (SO 136940).

 Turn right toward Welshpool, then take the lane immediately on the left, leading uphill.
 At the top you will pass an impressive red brick farmhouse, Aberbechan Hall, where Rowland Fernyhough, the international show-jumper, grew up.
 Go past the next farm, Pwllcoch, and continue following the road downhill, around a sharp right-hand bend passing a house called Whym.
 At the top of the next rise you will see a fingerpost pointing up into the woods on your left (SO 149947).

 Enter through the gap in the hedge and follow the steep footpath up through the wood.
 At the top go through two pedestrian gates passing in front of a cottage (SO 151949).
 Continue straight on, following the path up the bank to reach Dolforwyn Castle.